-But that's exactly what happens in this masterpiece of the comics form that you can read online for free:
+But that's exactly what happens in this masterpiece of the comics form that you can buy here.

-The strips were reproduced from the original art (there's also a version on this blog in which the same images were copied from tearsheets originally assembled by the author, David Wright, himself):
+The strips were reproduced from the original art and tearsheets originally assembled by the artist, David Wright, himself.

 In a nutshell: great art, great visual and psychological characterization.
 I especially like David Wright's hatchings and cross-hatchings.
 He was at the peak of his abilities in the mid sixties, when this story was published, one strip each day, in UK's Daily Mail.

 Carol Day's strip # 2486.
 In the second panel we can see jazzman Memphis Slim.